nes-lab/shepherd-nova/docs/content/deployment.md

 ## Link-Matrix

 The link-matrix shows the measured **RSSI (Received Signal Strength Indicator) values in dBm** between every pair of nodes.
-This data helps you understand the network and configure custom topologies.

-- **Rows (Tx)** represent the transmitter
-- **Columns (Rx)** represent the receiver
-- **Empty cells** have no direct link
-- `dBm` is a logarithmic unit of power - higher values (closer to 0) are stronger links (e.g. -30 dBm is very strong, -90 dBm is very weak)

-Updates are currently done manually - mainly after changes in deployment.
-It is planned to offer weekly scans in the future while also keeping the history available.
-A collection of past measurements and network-layouts is available [here](https://github.com/nes-lab/shepherd-nova/tree/main/docs/link_matrix).

 ```{code-block}
 :caption: [TrafficBench](https://github.com/nes-lab/TrafficBench) RF-survey via [example-script](https://github.com/nes-lab/shepherd-webapi/blob/main/shepherd_client/examples/e3_experiment_create_and_schedule.py) from 2026-04-07, values in dBm